cracyc/msdos-player/readme.txt

 INT 2FH AX=1614H (MS-DOS 7 kernel - Set SYSTEM.DAT PathName)
 are based on DOSBox-X.

-VDD are based on Mr.cracyc's fork and ReactOS.
+VDD is based on Mr. cracyc's fork and ReactOS.
+Device driver loading is based on Mr. N2583ZYOB6's fork and ReactOS.

 Imported many fixes from Mr.cracyc's fork hosted at: https://github.com/cracyc/msdos-player